jln-pl/grunt-release-plugin/README.md

 This plugin has two tasks:
 * `currentVersion` which calculates and prints projects current version object on the screen,
 * `metadata` which prints all metatadata with calculated projects current version.
+* `compress` which is a [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress) task.
+The path for created package is always the same - `target/universal/projectName-calculatedCurrentVersion.zip`

 It is very useful when you need to calculate your project version in CI.